n3dst4/gumshoe-fvtt/README.md

 All the character abilities are represented as Items.
 They should all auto-populate wyhen you create a character, but there are compendium packs containing all the standard abilities from Trail of Cthulhu if you'd like to import them.

+## Bug reports and contact

+If you have a GitLab account, then by all means log an issue over at [the project site][project-site].
+Merge requests are also welcome!

+Otherwise you can email me at `neil at lumphammer.com`, or hit me up on Discord (search for `n3dst4#8227`.)

 ## Development & general hacking